containernetworking/plugins/plugins/main/ipvlan/README.md

 Therefore the container will not be able to reach the host via `ipvlan` interface.
 Be sure to also have container join a network that provides connectivity to the host (e.g. `ptp`).
 * A single master interface can not be enslaved by both `macvlan` and `ipvlan`.
+* For IP allocation schemes that cannot be interface agnostic, master can be set to `ipam`.
+In this configuration, the ipam plugin is required to return a single interface name for the ipvlan plugin to enslave.